kontainapp/guide/getting_started/kubenetes.md

 For Kubernetes platforms that do not offer nested virtualization like GKE and AWS, we use a software virtualization module that gets installed as part of the Kontain install.
 For other platforms that do offer nested virtualization, we recommend using the regular Kontain install.

-Recommended distros for Kubernetes are Ubuntu 20.04 and Amazon Linux 2, or newer.
+Recommended distros for Kubernetes Worker Nodes are Ubuntu 20.04 and Amazon Linux 2, or newer.

 To package Kontain images, it is also necessary to have a recent version of Docker or Moby-engine is installed.